MedhaviMonish/TwinSqueeze/README.md

 ## 🧩 NEFTune Ablation

-We tested the effect of NEFTune on compressed representations using various `alpha` values:
+I tested the effect of NEFTune on compressed representations using various `alpha` values:

 | Model               | α    | MSE     | MAE     | Pearson | Spearman |
 |--------------------|------|---------|---------|---------|----------|